dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 ## Pascal is verbose

+This is maybe the fact, that most developers annoys about Pascal: the absence of braces and the very verbose syntax of the language.
+Instead of opening and closing braces Pascal uses the `begin` and `end` keywords for blocks.
+The whole syntax is readable like plain English and despite the fact that you will have to type more than in languages with a C-style syntax, you have to answer one important question for yourself: *What is more important?* The ability to have a short syntax to write code fast *or* the possibility to read and understand code that was written by other developers?
+I'm in favour of the second question and I really enjoy that verboseness.

 ## Pascal has good documentation

+A language without a good documentation is only half the value.
+The team behind Free Pascal has done a very good job.
+You can browse the whole language documentation as well as the documention about the compiler itself, the Runtime Library (RTL), Free Component Library (FCL) and the Lazarus Component Library (LCL).
+In addition to this you will find many examples in the Free Pascal Wiki, but this takes us to the fact that...

 ## Pascal has a great community

+Beside the official wiki, there is also an official forum where Free Pascal and Lazarus users will answer your questions.
+If you're active on Google+ you can have a look at the Free Pascal and Lazarus Community, too.
+There is an annual Pascal Conference (PasCon) and well as multiple local Free Pascal and Lazarus meetups.
+And with the Blaise Pascal Magazine you will find a monthly publication which offers a broad selection of articles about Delphi, Free Pascal, Lazarus and Object Pascal in general.

+## Conclusion

+Object Pascal is really worth a look.
+Don't let discourage you by people that tell you that Pascal is out of date.
+It is definetly not!
+There are many great projects out there that prove how strong the language is: from the Lazarus IDE itself to high performance 3D-Game engine Castle, which compiles your games for Android and iOS, too.
+If you're interested in the path aside of the mainstream languages, have a look at some of the resources I mentioned.
+Or simply install Free Pascal and Lazarus and try out the language for yourself!

 [^1]: You can read more about the history of Pascal [here](http://wiki.freepascal.org/Object_Pascal_History)